 - White produces an even, neutral-colored bounce light that works beautifully as a fill light source.

 - Silver can increase highlights and yield a high-contrast image.
-Can be used in product photos, or black and white photography.
+It can be used in product photos or black and white photography.

 - Gold produces a natural, golden warm fill that is great for sunsets or indoor portraits.